 Volunteering, being an employee or a Trustee

 If you choose to volunteer or work with us, then we may collect extra information about you (e.g. references, criminal records checks, details of emergency contacts, medical conditions etc.).
 This information will be retained for legal or contractual reasons, to protect us (including in the event of an insurance or legal claim) and for safeguarding purposes.
+We will retain this data for 7 years.

-We will not pass your personal contact details to other people or organisations, or discuss details of your role as a parent or carer or the services you receive from us, without first obtaining your consent, e.g. we will ask your permission to refer you to another organisation for additional support or to discuss something with another professional.
+We will not pass your personal contact details to other people or organisations or discuss details of your role as a parent or carer or the services you receive from us, without first obtaining your consent, e.g. we will ask your permission to refer you to another organisation for additional support or to discuss something with another professional

 For some processing purposes we use third party software and systems, which means we need to pass on some of your data to external recipients.
 The type of information we may share, and for what purpose, includes but is not limited to: